The cf CLI command

 Basic settings to customize when pushing an app include:

-To customize an app’s route, do the following:
+To customize an app’s route:

-(Optional) Customize the Hostname
+(Optional) Customize the hostname by including the

 By default, TAS for VMs uploads all app files except version control files and folders with names such as

 VMware recommends that you explicitly exclude extraneous files residing within your app directory, particularly if your app is large.
 For example, if you build your app locally and push it as a binary, you can save resources by not uploading any of the app’s source code.